319SoftDev/wiki-project-group-row-2/videogame/fantasy/fent.md

 ## What Is Fantasy?

 Fantasy is a genre of fiction that contains magic, supernatural creatures, and mystical forces.
 Fantasy stems from folk lore and oral tradition, it turned into classic literature, then modern literature.
-The genre conissts of many creatures like dragons, fae, elves, dwarfs, and unicorns.
+The genre consists of many creatures like dragons, fae, elves, dwarfs, and unicorns.

 ## What Are the Types Of Fantasy?
  - Grim dark, a subgenre with gritty, dark undertones.
 The story usually contains nihlistic amoral themes.
 Examples are Darkest Dungeons, Fear and Hunger, and Castlevania.